MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6503.
 Managing Information Resources.
 1.5 Credit Hour.

-Focuses on the information technology infrastructure in an organization, the information technology industry, and the tools to manage the information resources in an organization.
-Credit will not be awarded for both MGT 6503 and MGT 6123.
+Focuses on emerging trends and business models in organizational information technology infrastructure, the information technology industry, and the tools to manage the information resources in an organization through techniques related to data management, analytics, and visualization.

 MGT 6504.
 Principles of Finance.
 1.5 Credit Hour.

 This course discusses the core elements of the marketing and the major types of marketing decisions faced by organizations.
 Develop the relevant skills for critically analyzing marketing actions.
 Credit will not be awarded for both MGT 6505 and MGT 6300.